Coronavirus: what COVID-19 means for drivers and car buyers

 The government’s guidelines state that you must only drive when it’s essential, such as going to work if you can’t work from home, shopping for food or medicine, or attending a medical appointment.
 It is likely that the police will again be able to issue fines for non-essential travel.
 If you want to read more about driving your car during the pandemic, we have a helpful guide.

 Motorists no longer driving their cars may find helpful advice in our article on storing a car for an extended period.
 If you aren’t likely to need your car for any essential journeys at all, you may want to consider getting a SORN for your car.

-Driving tests cancelled
+Driving lessons and tests

 Impact on car finance and leasing

 There’s no specific advice for the impact of coronavirus on car finance and leasing payments as yet, but you should contact your lender as soon as possible if you experience financial difficulty, as assistance or payment holidays may be available.

 Read our full guide to buying a used car online.